vmware-tanzu/community-edition/addons/packages/multus-cni/3.8.0/README.md

       k8s.v1.cni.cncf.io/networks: macvlan-conf
     ```

-1. After the pod is running, run the following command to check if the second network interface is up and running:
+1. After the pod is running, run the following command to check if the second network interface is also running:

     ```bash
     kubectl exec <your-pod> -- ip a
-    ```

-## Uninstallation of Multus CNI package

-The following steps are used to uninstall the Multus CNI package.

-1. Delete the Multus CNI resources through the following command:

-    ```bash
-    tanzu package installed delete <multus-cni-pkg-install-name> <-y>
-    ```

-1. Remove leftover Multus CNI's network configuration files on the cluster nodes.
-To remove such resources, one possible way is to use a daemonset to clean up the leftover Multus CNI related network configurations.
-One example is located at Multus CNI tests folder.

-    ```bash
-    kubectl create -f test/e2e/multihomed-testfiles/cleanup.yaml
     ```